ifiokudoidiok/ifiokudoidiok.github.io/README.md

-# 7DaysCodeChallenge
+# ALC-7DaysofCodeChallenge
-The final task for the Google Africa Challenge
+This is the Andela with Google final project in the Google Scholarship Program.